wangziqi2013/wangziqi2013.github.io/_posts/2019-03-18-efficient-support-of-pos-indep-on-nvm.markdown

 address.
 The pointer must then be passed around and stored locally in the form of volatile pointers using absolute addresses as a regular pointer.
 When an off-holder pointer is written, the programmer must first ensure that the pointer is allocated on the NVM.
 The compiler will then generate the off-holder value by subtracting the pointer variable's address from the absolute address, and store the value into the off-holder pointer.
+An off-holder pointer cannot be directly assigned using another off-holder pointer, because the base address of the two variables differ.
+A type cast to volatile pointer and then back to off-holder pointer is necessary, which can be performed by the compiler.